Why should I keep records?

 - A balance sheet shows the assets, liabilities, and your equity in the business on a given date.

 You will receive money or property from many sources.
-Your records can identify the source of your receipts.
+Your records can identify the sources of your income.
 You need this information to separate business from nonbusiness receipts and taxable from nontaxable income.

 Prepare your tax return